 - Half a cent of each minimum wager (0.50 x 0.01 = 0.005) goes toward the jackpot.

 - Higher bets naturally have a higher contribution.
-A $2 bettor would contribute two cents per wager and so on.
+A $2 bettor would contribute two cents per wager, and so on.

-Because of this, casino goers are drawn to progressive slots as flies are drawn to sugar.
+Because of this, casino-goers are drawn to progressive slots as flies are drawn to sugar.
 With so much betting action, it is only natural for the pools to grow to massive proportions, albeit in very small increments.

 Progressive games like Mega Moolah feature jackpots with multiple tiers – the Mini, Minor, Major, and Mega levels.
-When one of the four is won, only that specific pool is reset to its seed amount while the other three pots continue to grow from the amounts they have currently reached.
+When one of the four is won, only that specific pool is reset to its seed amount, while the other three pots continue to grow from the amounts they have already reached.
 Now that we have gotten this out of the way, let’s examine the three types of progressive slots based on pool growth.

 Standalone Progressive Slots